-Gabon is a rewarding travel destination, but exploring the country is not easy.
-Infrastructure is limited, the tourism industry is in its infancy, and travel in Gabon is surprisingly expensive despite being off-the-beaten-track.
+Gabon is a rewarding travel destination, but exploring the country isn't a straightforward exercise.
+Infrastructure is limited, the tourism industry is in its infancy, and getting around in the country can often prove rather expensive.

 Although the wildlife and landscapes are magnificent, foreigners shouldn't expect world-class museums and amenities just yet.
-The main tourist attractions in Gabon are wildlife safaris, nature treks and national parks and it is a gem of a destination for the adventurous traveller who doesn't mind roughing it.
+The main tourist attractions in Gabon are wildlife safaris, nature treks and national parks; it's therefore a gem of a destination for the adventurous traveller who doesn't mind roughing it a little.

-Most tourists arrive in Libreville and although the capital has some treats for sightseers it can be thoroughly explored in a day or two.
-A trip to the colourful and busy markets, a promenade down the lovely coastal boulevard, and a sampling of the local cuisine in the city's restaurants are the highlights.
+Most tourists arrive in the capital Libreville but never linger long because, despite having some treats for sightseers, it can be thoroughly explored in a day or two.
+A trip to the colourful and busy markets, a stroll down the lovely coastal boulevard, and a sampling of the local cuisine in the city's restaurants are the highlights.

-One of Gabon's greatest draw cards for visitors are the leatherback turtles that nest on its beaches and Pointe Denis is the perfect place to seek them out.
+One of Gabon's greatest drawcards for visitors are the leatherback turtles that nest on its beaches, and Pointe Denis is the perfect place to seek them out.
 The baby turtles emerge in December and January, making this the best time to visit Gabon for those keen on seeing this great natural phenomenon.

 There are 13 national parks in Gabon, covering a whopping 10 percent of the country, but not all of them are easily accessible.
-The most famous is Loango National Park, in western Gabon, which is widely considered one of the most beautiful swathes of Africa, and has become well-known for its surfing hippos, western gorillas and other wildlife that can be seen cavorting on its unspoiled white beaches.
+The most famous is Loango National Park in western Gabon, which is widely considered one of the most beautiful swathes of Africa, and has become well known for its surfing hippos, western gorillas and various other native wildlife.

 Home to over half the population of Gabon, Libreville is the business and cultural hub of the country.
 It was named in honour of the freed slaves that built the port and has developed into one of the…